Esthetician Schools in Colorado

 Littleton, CO 80123

 5125 North Academy Boulevard

 Paul Mitchell The School Colorado Springs – Accredited

 You must attend a school that meets any licensure requirements as defined by your state.
 Most states require that you graduate from an accredited or state-approved school.

 Esthetician Schools Near Me

-- 20 education hours or 600 apprentice hours are required to become licensed.
+- 600 contact hours, 20 credit hours, or 1,500 apprentice hours are required to become licensed.

 - You must renew your license every 2 years.

 - 0 continuing education hours are required to renew your license.

 - The average for estheticians in Colorado is $44,890.